Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 –

-It depends on the type of food and the location of where the food is sold.
+It depends on the type of food and the location where the food is sold.

 Rhode Island